-French strike kills a top Islamic State militant in West Africa, believed to have been involved in deadly aid worker attack
+French strike kills top Islamic State militant in West Africa blamed for deadly attack on aid workers

-France’s military named the target of Monday’s strike as Soumana Boura, the leader of a group of dozens of militant fighters in the west of Niger, who was hiding to the north of the town of Tillabéri.
+France’s military named the target of Monday’s strike as Soumana Boura, the leader of a group of dozens of militant fighters in the west of Niger, who was hiding north of the town of Tillabéri.

 In a release, the French military said the operation was conducted in coordination with Nigerien authorities, adding that a team of soldiers searched the site of the strike after the killing.